SpinEve/cs561_templatezonemaps/README.md

-# CS 561: Data Systems Architecture - TemplateZonemaps
+# CS 561: Data Systems Architecture - Zonemaps

 ## About

-TemplateZonemaps is a simple template for you, the student, to use for the simple implementation project in CS 561.
-Note that this is a high level template, it is not extensive, rather it is meant to help guide you on what we expect when you implement the zonemaps.
-You can use this as base code or start from scratch.
-You may require additional helper functions to satisfy the requirements of the project.
+This repo is implemented on TemplateZonemaps (see original repo) with some changes to make testing easier.

 ## Generating Workloads
-You will be asked to generate workloads of a specific size, with varying noise levels.
+You can generate workloads of a specific size, with varying noise levels.
 A workload generator is provided as part of the API that performs the required functionality.
 Here, noise (%) is the percentage (int) of out of order elements, and windowThreshold(%) is the window (as percentage of total elements) within which an out of order element can be placed from its original location.
 So, a 5% noise and 5% window threshold means